piotr07da/EventForging/README.md

 # EventForging

-EventForging is a free, open-source .NET framework for event sourced applications.
+EventForging is a free, open-source, lightweight .NET framework for event sourced applications.

 EventForging is MIT licensed.